influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withImagePullSecrets(imagePullSecrets)
 ```

-List of references to secrets in the same namespace to use for pulling any of the images used by this Pod.
-When the `STRIMZI_IMAGE_PULL_SECRETS` environment variable in Cluster Operator and the `imagePullSecrets` option are specified, only the `imagePullSecrets` variable is used and the `STRIMZI_IMAGE_PULL_SECRETS` variable is ignored.
+"List of references to secrets in the same namespace to use for pulling any of the images used by this Pod.
+When the `STRIMZI_IMAGE_PULL_SECRETS` environment variable in Cluster Operator and the `imagePullSecrets` option are specified, only the `imagePullSecrets` variable is used and the `STRIMZI_IMAGE_PULL_SECRETS` variable is ignored."

 ### fn spec.cruiseControl.template.pod.withImagePullSecretsMixin